Left: Shaun Leonardo. Photo: Vincent Tullo. Right: Nicole Sealey. Photo: Rachel Eliza Griffiths

 Born in St. Thomas, USVI, and raised in Apopka, Florida, Nicole Sealey is the author of Ordinary Beast, a finalist for the PEN Open Book and Hurston/Wright Legacy awards, and The Animal After Whom Other Animals Are Named (2016), winner of the Drinking Gourd Chapbook Poetry Prize.
 Her other honors include a 2019 Rome Prize, the Stanley Kunitz Memorial Prize from the American Poetry Review (2014), the Poetry International Prize (2012), and a Daniel Varoujan Award (2012); grants from the Jerome Foundation (2018) and the Elizabeth George Foundation (2014); and fellowships from the Bread Loaf Writers’ Conference, CantoMundo, Cave Canem, MacDowell Colony, and the Poetry Project.
 Her work has appeared in the New Yorker and elsewhere.
 Sealey holds an MLA in Africana studies from the University of South Florida and an MFA in creative writing from New York University.
 Recently named a 2019–20 Hodder Fellow at Princeton University, she is also the executive director at Cave Canem Foundation, a visiting professor at Boston University, and the 2018–19 Doris Lippman Visiting Poet at the City College of New York.

-Additional public programs in the series A Possibility that Exists Alongside include:
+This gallery talk is at capacity.
+We invite you to join us for other public programs in the series A Possibility that Exists Alongside:

 The New Museum is wheelchair accessible; learn more about access services and amenities here.
 To request accommodations, please email firstname.lastname@example.org or call 212.219.1222 ×235 at least three weeks in advance.